Automatically save attachments to a Windows folder.

 Bolded dates might help when you only have a few appointments but it is meaningless for when you always have a fully booked Calendar; it will just show all dates with a bold font.

-Relying on available white space to get reminded for upcoming appointments is questionable as well, but showing white space is at least just as questionable.
+Still, relying on available white space to get reminded for upcoming appointments remains questionable, but showing white space is at least just as questionable.
+Setting realistic reminders is still the way to go.

-One change I personally like, is that you can now click on a date in the Date Navigator to see what is scheduled on that day without needing to switch to the Calendar itself.
+One change I personally like, is that you can now click on a date in the Date Navigator to see what is scheduled on that day (or upcoming days from there) without needing to switch to the Calendar itself.
 Especially with dates further in the future or when you don’t want to leave the Mail Navigation, this is a nice change.
 Double clicking on a date will still take you to that date in your Calendar folder.